University for the Creative Arts

 - All students must have a good standard of spoken and written English.

-- If students need a Tier 4 student visa to study in the UK, they may need to take a Secure English Language Test (SELT), which is recognised by the UK Home Office.
-If students plan to study a Pre-sessional English course, they will take the IELTS for UKVI test.
-If students want to study an undergraduate or postgraduate course, UCA recommends the IELTS for UKVI test, although the IELTS Academic test will be sufficient if they achieve the scores needed for an unconditional offer.
+- If students need a Tier 4 student visa to study in the UK, they may need to take a Secure English Language Test (SELT), which is recognised by UK Visas and Immigration.
+If students plan to study a pre-sessional English course, they will need to take an academic IELTS for UKVI test.
+If students want to study an undergraduate or postgraduate course without a pre-sessional English course, UCA recommends the academic IELTS for UKVI test, although the IELTS academic test will be sufficient if they achieve the scores needed for an unconditional offer.

 Accommodation for International Students